gulp21/languagetool-neural-network/README.md

 ### Tokenizing the corpus

-You have to tokenize the traiing corpus with LanguageTool. `cd` to `languagetool-neural-network`.
+You have to tokenize the training corpus with LanguageTool. `cd` to `languagetool-neural-network`.
 As tokenizing 1,000,000 sentences might be too much for your memory, you may decide to train the language model with fewer sentences, let’s say 300,000.

 ```bash
 shuf training-corpus.txt | head -n300000 > language-model-corpus.txt